2023 Grantees

 Global Search Engine Powered by Artificial Intelligence to Improve Management of Food Allergies and Intolerances: A Digital Pilot in Marginalized Communities Across the State of Texas

-Nerissa D’Silva, MD will implement a pilot to assess and test the effectiveness of new technology to improve the management of food allergies in marginalized communities across the state of Texas.
+Nerissa D’Silva, MD is implementing a pilot to assess and test the effectiveness of new technology to improve the management of food allergies in marginalized communities across the state of Texas.
 The digital tool is designed to aid patients and their families in finding and shopping for food to meet their dietary needs while helping them avoid allergic reactions.
-The online platform will also support allergists’ delivery of patient care and allow dieticians to identify patients’ individual food allergies and sensitivities to develop personalized diets around them.
+The online platform also supports allergists’ delivery of patient care and allows dieticians to identify patients’ individual food allergies and sensitivities to develop personalized diets around them.

 Michael C. DiCello, MD